amalkuriakose/amalkuriakose/README.md

 # Hi, I’m Amal Kuriakose

 * I'm currently working as an SDE
-* I'm currentl learning DevOps/Cloud tools
+* I'm currently learning DevOps/Cloud tools
 * I'm looking for a job in Devops/Cloud

 ### Connect with me